 Scandinavian Log Cabins Direct Ltd, of Lincolnshire, is to pay £1k in fines and costs after a workman fell from a ladder.
 Raymond Martin, aged 48 year, had been working on a scaffold tower constructing a log cabin.
-However, during a break, the scaffolded area was removed, so the work was completed using a ladder which was not tied, secured or footed.
+However, during a break, the scaffold area was removed, so the work was completed using a ladder which was not tied, secured or footed.
 The ladder slipped and he fell 3m to a concrete floor, sustaining serious injuries.

 HSE inspector Judith McNulty-Green said “This incident could easily have been avoided if the company had done a proper risk assessment to ensure adequate safety measures were in place for people working at height, including planning and supervising this work.
 None of these things happened.”